Texas Spousal Support Lawyers

 “Carla took me under her protective, assertive, kind, and noble wings.
 I will forever be grateful.
 AMAZING LITIGATOR.
 AMAZING TEAM.
 ORGANIZED.
 TALENTED.
 ETHICAL.”

-Spousal Support and Spousal Maintenence in Texas FAQs
+Spousal Support and Spousal Maintenance in Texas FAQs

 How much Spousal Maintenance can you get?

 The amount that a court can order a spouse to pay in spousal maintenance has been capped statutorily under Texas Family Code §8.055.
 After September 1, 2011, a court may not order maintenance that requires the obligor to pay monthly more than the lesser of: (a) $5,000 or (b) 20 percent of the spouse’s average monthly income.
 Courts frequently consider the requesting spouses’ monthly expenses, income, and any shortfall in determining how much to award in spousal maintenance, however, a court is not required to entirely eliminate a shortfall.